mkagenius/security-guide-for-developers/https.md

 * If you are using an untrusted or public internet(wifi/wired) and you see striked out padlock and a warning page, then do not proceed, someone might be snooping on your traffic.
 * iOS and Android apps have no way to tell if they are encrypting the traffic.
 Bad luck.
 * Do not hand over your unloked mobile phones to any untrusted person.
 He/she might install certain untrusted `CAs` (certificate authorities) and can see all your traffic.
 * If you use a mobile phone or laptop provided by the company then they might have installed certain `CAs` (certificates authorities) to be trusted by the device and can easily snoop on all your browsing.
 You should check if any `CA` is installed in your phone.
-Steps to check: todo
+Steps to check: In iOS, go to `Settings` -> `General` -> `Profiles`.
+If there is anything installed there then someone might be sniffing your traffic.
+In Android, go to `Settings`, under "Personal," tap `Security`, under "Credential storage," tap `Trusted credentials`.
+Check the certificates installed by user and system.

 ## Future of HTTPS